New York Dram Shop Liability Explained

 Establishing that an individual was "visibly intoxicated" when served represents a central challenge in dram shop cases.
 Our approach incorporates multiple evidence sources:

-- Receipts showing drink quantity, timing, and total consumed
+- Receipts showing drink quantity, timing, and total amount consumed.

 - Blood alcohol testing results providing objective measurement.

-Combining these elements creates compelling evidence packages that demonstrate establishments knew or should have recognized intoxication yet continued serving alcohol despite clear warning signs.
+Combining these elements recreates the scenario, proving a bar or club knew or should have known the person was impaired yet continued serving alcohol despite clear warning signs.

-How to Get Compensation Through Dram Shop Claims
+How to Win Compensation Through Dram Shop Claims

 Identifying All Responsible Parties